Jasmine Togo-Brisby

 Jasmine Togo-Brisby (born 1982) is a South Sea Islander artist known for her sculpture installations and portrait photographs.
-She currently resides in Te Whanganui-a-Tara/Wellington and is one of few artists that centres Pacific slave labour as the focus of her practice.
+She currently resides in Wellington and is one of few artists that centres Pacific slave labour as the focus of her practice.

 Early life

-Togo-Brisby was born in 1982 in Murwillumbah, NSW, Australia.
-The early years of her life were spent in Tweed Heads, Northern New South Wales and then later in Townsville and Mackay, Queensland.
+Togo-Brisby was born in 1982 in Murwillumbah, New South Wales, Australia.
+The early years of her life were spent in Tweed Heads, northern New South Wales. and then later in Townsville and Mackay, Queensland.
 She traces her ancestral lineage to the islands of Ambae and Santo that make up the Pacific nation Vanuatu.

 Her first memories of looking at South Sea archives is how her interest in photography began.
 South Sea Island culture developed out of these documented images.
 On an annual basis she remembers as a child, her community searching through archives to piece together their history and locate their ancestors.
 Togo-Brisby's multidisciplinary art practice is described as being "personally motivated" by curator, Gordon-Smith.
-Togo-Brisby says: Through my work I’m trying to create another space for our ancestors to exist within.Subsequent to completing High School, TogoBrisby relocated to Brisbane in 2012 Togo-Brisby and completed a Diploma of Visual Art at the Southbank Institute of Technology.
+Togo-Brisby says: Through my work I’m trying to create another space for our ancestors to exist within.Subsequent to completing High School, Togo-Brisby relocated to Brisbane in 2012 Togo-Brisby and completed a Diploma of Visual Art at the Southbank Institute of Technology.
 She went on to study a Bachelor Degree (Honours), in Fine Art at Massey University, Te Whanganui-a-Tara/Wellington and Griffith University, Southbank, Brisbane completing in 2017.
 In 2019 she studied for a Masters in Fine Art also at Massey University.